CupNoodles27/DRG-Tips-and-Tricks/README.md

 ## Advanced tips

 These are niche/fun tips that you probably won't need.
-You should only take advantage of these after the intermediates.

 <details>
 <summary>Click to expand</summary>